-There is no better way to experience a landscape than with a pair of boots and a backpack.
+There is no better way to be challenged and to experience a landscape than with a pair of boots and a backpack.

-Travel along the Ganaraska Hiking Trail or the Highland Backpacking Trail in Algonquin Provincial Park, which is dotted with lakes and wildlife, for five days and four nights with a group of Brock students from across the university.
+Travel along the Western Upland Backpacking Trail or the Highland Backpacking Trail in Algonquin Provincial Park, which is dotted with lakes and wildlife, for five days and four nights with a group of Brock students from across the university.
 You’ll spend the days hiking, the nights hanging out by the campfire, and you’ll arrive back on campus with a great group of new friends.
-Don’t miss out on this great opportunity!
+Expect to be challenged, laugh a lot, and feel good about the start of the semester… Don’t miss out on this great opportunity!

 Arriving at the Brock University campus early in the morning of the first day of your trip, you will be greeted by BaseCamp staff and your trip leaders — all of whom are current students or recent graduates from Brock University.
 We generally move pretty quickly that morning to get you on your way.
 Your leaders will double-check that you have all the right clothing, footwear and camping gear as you get into the vans and start your journey.
 You’ll arrive at your start location on the trail around noon.
 After a few group games and safety lessons, you will “step off” into your BaseCamp adventure!